ethyca/fides/docs/fides/docs/installation/installation.md

 **Where to ask for help**

-* The #troubleshooting channel on the fidesctl Slack for quick general troubleshooting questions.
-The [GitHub discussions](https://github.com/ethyca/fides/discussions) if you look for longer discussion and have more information to share.
+* For quick and general troubleshooting questions, visit the #troubleshooting channel on the fidesctl Slack.
+For longer discussions or to share information, visit the [GitHub discussions](https://github.com/ethyca/fides/discussions) page.
 * If you can provide description of a reproducible problem with the fidesctl software, you can open issue in [GitHub issues](https://github.com/ethyca/fides/issues).